wuxb45/wormhole/README.md

 # Build

 ## x86\_64
-Wormhole was developed & tested on x86\_64 Linux.
+Wormhole is developed & tested on x86\_64 Linux and FreeBSD.
 Clang is the default compiler.
 It can be changed to gcc in `Makefile` (`$ make CCC=gcc`).
 On our testbed Clang usually produces faster code.